 Figure 2 shows the MAX543 timing diagram.
 The most significant bit (MSB) is always loaded first on the rising edge of the clock.
-When all data is shifted into the MAX543, the DAC register is loaded by taking the \overline{LOAD} signal low.
-The DAC register is transparent when \overline{LOAD} is low and latched when \overline{LOAD} is high.
-If the \overline{LOAD} signal is taken low before the LSB bit is fully shifted into the shift register, the DAC output can produce a "glitch."
-If this is undesirable, the LOAD signal can be delayed 30ns after the rising edge of the LSB clock edge to avoid this condition.
+When all data is shifted into the MAX543, the DAC register is loaded by taking the LOAD signal low.
+The DAC register is transparent when LOAD is low and latched when LOAD is high.
+If the LOAD signal is taken low before the LSB bit is fully shifted into the shift register, the DAC output can produce a "glitch."
+If this is of the reference voltage, VREF.